dreisigmeyer/shared_python_code/README.md

 ## Files
 > **inventor_info.py :**
 `get_inventor_info(applicant, grant_year):
-'''Get the basic information about and inventor from the XML files.
-applicant -- the applicant on the XML file
-grant_year -- the year the patent was granted in
+Get the basic information about and inventor from the XML files. applicant -- the applicant on the XML file grant_year -- the year the patent was granted in`
-'''`